 LGO Hospitality: Raising Money for the Team

 Restaurant group LGO Hospitality started a Worker’s Relief Fund via GoFundMe to help its employees whose livelihoods were impacted by the COVID-19 pandemic.
-Funds collected from the online fundraiser will go directly to the more than 600 culinary and service/bartender staff of LGO Hospitality restaurants that are unable to work in light of the government mandates ordering all dining rooms and bars to close to the public.
+Funds collected from the online fundraiser will go directly to the more than 600 culinary and service/bartender staff of LGO Hospitality restaurants who are unable to work due to the government mandates ordering all dining rooms and bars to close to the public.

 Donations of all sizes are welcome and appreciated.
 Additionally, LGO Hospitality has built a series of tiered gifts in return for larger contributions, starting at $500.